pmcteixeira/book-notes/books/java-concurrency-in-practice/java-concurrency-in-practice.markdown

 #### Final fields

-Final fields can't be modified **(although the objects they refer to can be modified if they are mutable)**, but they also have special semantics under the Java Memory Model.
-It is the use of final fields that makes possible the guarantee of initialization safety that lets immutable objects be freely accessed and shared without synchronization.
+Final fields can't be modified **(although the objects they refer to can be modified if they are mutable)**, but they also have special semantics under the Java Memory Model. **It is the use of final fields that makes possible the guarantee of initialization safety that lets immutable objects be freely accessed and shared without synchronization**.

 #### Example: Using volatile to publish immutable objects